Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Once per decision.
 After a user accepts or rejects, don’t show the banner again until:

-• Their consent expires (typically 6-12 months)
+• Their consent expires (typically 6-12 months — check your CMP’s default)

 • You change your cookie categories significantly